blaxterlab/blobology/README.md

 ------------

     git clone git://github.com/blaxterlab/blobology.git
+    # add this directory to your path, e.g.:
+    # export PATH=$PATH:/path/to/blobology

-You also need the following software:
+You also need the following software in your path:

 1.  samtools (tested with version 0.1.19) http://sourceforge.net/projects/samtools/files/samtools/0.1.19/
 2. R (tested with version 2.15.2)